|

 3. Sweet Potato Bites

 Thin, even slices make all the difference with these.
-I’ve tried every knife under the sun, and this sweet potato knife is sharp enough to glide right through without crushing them.
-No more uneven rounds or sore wrists.
+I’ve tried every knife under the sun, and a sweet potato knife is sharp enough to glide right through without crushing them.

 4. Cranberry Brie Bites